TplusA/Streamplayer/README.md

 >     a relative stop position (i.e., a duration) instead of only an absolute
 >     one might be useful to support.

-In some scenarios it is necessary to keep the first URL FIFO entry in place to keep the current stream playing, but to replace the rest of the FIFO by new entries.
-For this reason, both the <tt>Clear</tt> and <tt>Push</tt> methods take a parameter that instruct _streamplayer_ to keep the first *n* entries in the URL FIFO untouched by the operation (where *n* is frequently set to 0 or 1).
-To keep all entries during a <tt>Push</tt> operation, *n* must be set to -1.
+In some scenarios it is necessary to keep the first URL FIFO entry in place, but to replace the rest of the FIFO by new entries.
+For this reason, both the
+<tt>Clear</tt> and <tt>Push</tt> methods take a parameter that instruct
+_streamplayer_ to keep the first *n* entries in the URL FIFO untouched by the operation (where *n* is frequently set to 0 or 1).
+To keep all entries during a
+<tt>Push</tt> operation, *n* must be set to -1.

 To avoid race conditions and other headaches, there is explicitly no direct way to find out the maximum FIFO size.
 Instead, the result of a